professor at Department of food studies, nutrition and dietetics

 Also available at

-For complete list of my publications, funding etc please see my CV.
+For complete list of my activities and funding, please see my CV.

-I lecture about body weight, food and eating practices of children and adolescents, and supervise students on the bachelor, master, doctoral and postdoctoral levels.
-I have supervised one doctoral student, Anna Ek, who defended her doctoral thesis "Early obesity: family-based risk factors and treatment interventions" in September 2016.
-Currently, I am the main supervisor for doctoral students Maria Somaraki and Karolin Bergman.
-I also mentor the following postdoctoral fellows: Anna Ek, Pernilla Sandvik and Elin Lövestam.
+I lecture about body weight, health communication, food and eating practices of children and adolescents, and supervise students on the bachelor, master, doctoral and postdoctoral levels.
+I have supervised one doctoral student, Anna Ek, who defended her doctoral thesis "Early obesity: family-based risk factors and treatment interventions" in 2016.
+Currently, I am the main supervisor for doctoral students Maria Somaraki and Karolin Bergman, and mentor for postdoctoral fellow Anna Ek.
+Previously I have been a postdoctoral mentor for Elin Lövestam and Pernilla Sandvik, both now associate senior lecturers at Uppsala University.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.